Normal approximations for the multivariate inverse Gaussian distribution and asymmetric kernel smoothing on $d$-dimensional half-spaces: MIG kernel density estimator on half-spaces

 where $m_n = \max(x_1, \ldots, x_n)$.

-The top panel of Figure~\ref{fig:geomagnetic} shows the $10^3$ posterior draws used for estimating the kernel density.
+The left panel of Figure~\ref{fig:geomagnetic} shows the $10^3$ posterior draws used for estimating the kernel density.
 Given the small sample size, $n = 52$, the posterior distribution of the generalized Pareto is far from Gaussian, notwithstanding the support constraint.
-The graph includes a scatterplot of the observations and contour curves for the MIG density evaluated at the maximum likelihood estimate.
+The panel shows both a scatterplot of the observations and contour curves for the MIG density with maximum-likelihood-estimated parameters.

-The bottom panel of Figure~\ref{fig:geomagnetic} exhibits hexagonal bins of $10^{5}$ data simulated from the posterior distribution, along with contour curves based on the training posterior draws.
-These curves were obtained by computing the full bandwidth matrix that minimizes the LCV (black) and the asymptotic MISE (gray) using the MIG distribution to approximate the latter via Monte Carlo.
+The right panel of Figure~\ref{fig:geomagnetic} exhibits hexagonal bins of $10^5$ sample points simulated from the posterior distribution, along with contour curves based on the training posterior draws.
+These curves were obtained by computing the full bandwidth matrix that minimizes the LCV (black) and the AMISE (gray) using the MIG distribution to approximate the latter via Monte Carlo.
 Both bandwidths have correlations of roughly $-2/3$, which matches the sample correlation of the training set.
-However, the standard deviation in the shape direction ($\xi$) for the LCV bandwidth is roughly twice that of the asymptotic MISE.
+However, the standard deviation in the shape direction ($\xi$) for the LCV bandwidth is roughly twice that of the AMISE.

-As one can see, the resulting density estimates faithfully reflect the repartition of the posterior draws.
-The MIG kernel density estimator is, by construction, more flexible than fixed parametric models such as the MIG distribution fitted in the top panel of Figure~\ref{fig:geomagnetic}, with only a small cost.
+As one can see, the resulting density estimates faithfully reflect the distribution of the posterior draws.
+The MIG kernel density estimator is, by construction, more flexible than fixed parametric models such as the MIG density fitted in the left panel of Figure~\ref{fig:geomagnetic}; moreover, this result is achieved at a small cost.
 In more complex settings where exact sampling from the posterior is not available, kernel smoothing is a viable, cost-effective alternative that can lead to better approximations of the posterior density.
-While it is possible to use other smoothers, such as elliptical kernel smoothers truncated over the half-space, which can also generalize to include other linear inequality constraints, the MIG kernel does not require estimation of the normalizing constant and naturally adapts to the geometry of the half-space due to its asymmetry.
+While it is possible to use other density estimators, such as elliptical kernel density estimators truncated over the half-space, which can also generalize to include additional linear inequality constraints, the MIG kernel does not require estimation of the normalizing constant and naturally adapts to the geometry of the half-space due to its asymmetry.